backbonesk/django-project-template/README.md

 ## Next steps

 1. Check `pyproject.toml` and change the `authors` list
+2. Remove stuff you don't need (template is feature rich on purpose, it's easier to delete than create)
+3. Take a coffee and celebrate life, you saved a plenty of time!

 ---
 Made with ❤️ and ☕️ BACKBONE s.r.o. (c) 2021